Issam-seghir/JavaScript30/readme.md

 - some enchncments and improve perfermence
 - fix some issues with style and js code
 - use mddern technique like observe intersaction
+- I write a blog (note) for every exercice
+- I infused my unique touch and style.

 <!-- GETTING STARTED -->
 ## Getting Started